ThatQuiz Test Library Take this test now

 C) The study of plants and animals and their habitats

-D) The study of rocks and minerals
+D) The study of the earth's land, water, people, plants and animals

 • 5.
 The five themes of geography are:

-A) North America, South America, Europe, Asia, and Africa
+B) North America, South America, Europe, Asia, and Africa

 C) Location, place, human-environment interaction, movement, and region